 Anonymous reporting is qualified by the vendor's own legal explainer: anonymous written reports do not initiate proceedings

-Security and trust posture is thinner than the stronger imported tools: no public ISO 27001 certification or sub-processor posture
+Security and trust disclosures are limited: no public ISO 27001 certification or sub-processor posture

 Standout